-Take a look at Google’s second major Spanner paper, released just four months ago (Spanner: Becoming a SQL System, May 2017), and you’ll find that it bolsters our independent findings.
+Take a look at Google’s second major Spanner paper (Spanner: Becoming a SQL System, May 2017), and you’ll find that it bolsters our independent findings.

 For example, Google began building on top of Bigtable, but then found that the lack of SQL created problems (emphasis in all quotes below ours):

 “While these systems provided some of the benefits of a database system, they lacked many traditional database features that application developers often rely on.
 A key example is a robust query language, meaning that developers had to write complex code to process and aggregate the data in their applications.
 As a result, we decided to turn Spanner into a full featured SQL system, with query execution tightly integrated with the other architectural features of Spanner (such as strong consistency and global replication).”

 Later in the paper they further capture the rationale for their transition from NoSQL to SQL: